ramsondon/ArrayCollectionFactory/README.md

 ArrayCollectionFactory
 =============

-ArrayCollectionFactory is a dynamic ArrayCollection generator for type save access via type hints in PHP5.
+ArrayCollectionFactory is a dynamic ArrayCollection generator for type save access via type hints in PHP.

 the ArrayCollection implements \Countable, \Iterator and the dynamically created cached ArrayCollection contains the methods: